lucasnetau/php-zerotrust-common/README.md

-# php-zerotrust-common
+# Zero Trust Common Library

-Common library for Client/Proxy/Connector
+This project is part of the PHP Zero Trust project collection.
+This is the Common library for all components